dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 Another important datatype which is often present in datasets is **temporal** - dates and timestamps.
 PostgreSQL has extensive capabilities for specifying queries against time-based attributes.
-CQL provides a small but functional subset of these.
+CQL provides a small but useful subset of these.
 This final post in the series will show some examples of temporal filtering in pg_featueserv using CQL.

 ## CQL Temporal filters